-Luckily for expats who want to continue driving in Switzerland, they can use their home country's driver's licence for up to one year before they have to obtain a Swiss licence.
+Luckily for expats who want to continue driving in Switzerland, they can generally use their home country's driver's licence for up to one year before they have to obtain a Swiss licence.

-Expats who don't apply for their Swiss licence during their first year will have to take a driving test.
+Expats who don't apply for their Swiss licence during their first year will likely have to take a driving test.

 Employment permits for Switzerland

 Expats will first have to make sure their Swiss work permit is in order so they can legally work in the country.

 This isn't an issue for EU citizens, who can find work, change jobs, move freely around the country and bring family into the country.
 However, expats from outside the EU will need to get a residence permit that allows them to live in a specific canton while working for a specific employer.